abdulqshabbir/abdulqshabbir/README.md

 </h1>

 ## 😄 A little about me...
-I'm a Full-Stack Software Engineer who builds beautiful, responsive and elastic web applications.
+I'm a Software Engineer working at @Woztell who loves all things web development.
 I enjoy learning something new every day and am documenting my learning [here](https://twitter.com/abdulshabbirdev).

-Currently I'm building a [personal finance app](https://github.com/abdulqshabbir/expense-tracker) that can help me track my expenses and get my budget in order!
+Currently I'm building a [chat application](https://github.com/abdulqshabbir/whutz-app) to learn more about web sockets, SQL and tRPC.

 My hobbies include reading (fantasy and non-fiction), learning Mandarin and spending time with my [cat](https://ibb.co/k5rjwNX).